codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Bubble Sort
+ 1. IBM
- 2. Merge Sort
+ 2. Microsoft
- 3. Float Sort
+ 3. Google
- 4. Quick Sort
+ 4. Apple

 <details>
   <summary>Answer</summary>
-  Float Sort
+  Apple
 </details>